peopleware/openapi/resource/search-and-to-many-associations.md

 considers the event handled.
 When this would occur in stable environments or `mode`s, this is still the best approach to deal with a configuration error.

-Depending on the results returned from the retrieved search document, the search topic handler retrieves extra referenced content from the search engine to use in the search index document it creates, and might create new events for other search index documents to be updated eventually too.
+Depending on the results returned from the retrieved search document, the search topic handler retrieves extra content from the search engine to embed in the search index document it creates, and might create new events for other search index documents that embedded content from this search index document to be updated eventually too.

 ### Search documents